120 million

 and forcibly displaced people hosted by low and middle-income countries

-The crisis in Ukraine has displaced an estimated 3.7 million people inside the country and nearly 6.5 million people into neighboring countries or other countries globally.
+The full-scale war in Ukraine has displaced nearly 4 million people inside the country and 6.8 million people into neighboring countries or other countries globally.

 After over a decade of conflict, Syria remains the world’s largest refugee crisis.
 More than 14 million people have been displaced, including 7.2 million people who remain internally displaced.